banzaicloud/pipeline/docs/auth/github.md

 ### Create a personal access token on GitHub

 Create a [personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) on GitHub.
+You need to check the `read:user` and `read:enterprise` boxes.

 Take note of the generated GitHub access token as it will be needed.